We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Romania Research Objectives

-The foothills of the Carpathian Mountains in Romania are one of the most spectacular and biodiverse areas in Europe.
+The foothills of the Carpathian Mountains in Transylvania are one of the most spectacular and biodiverse areas in Europe.
 The species-rich landscape has been nurtured by the low intensity farming practices stretching back up to 900 years.
 However, since Romania joined the European Union there was a gradual depopulation of the countryside coupled with moves to increase the efficiency of farming by combining fields and more intensive agricultural practices.
 To mitigate against these areas of outstanding natural beauty in the foothills of the Carpathians being affected by intensification, the EU offered farmers grants to continue farming using traditional techniques to maintain the landscape.
-The Opwall teams in Romania are working with a local NGO called ADEPT and a series of scientists monitoring whether farming practices and biodiversity are changing in a series of eight valleys within the Tarnava Mare region.
+The Opwall teams in Transylvania are working with a local NGO called ADEPT and a series of scientists monitoring whether farming practices and biodiversity are changing in a series of eight valleys within the Tarnava Mare region.
 Changes in farming practices such as any moves to silage production, removal of hedges, usage of fertilisers and pesticides or drainage of wetland areas are being monitored since they could have a big impact on the biodiversity.
 Direct monitoring of the biodiversity of groups such as meadow plant indicator species, butterflies, birds, small mammals and large mammals such as bears are also being monitored as part of this programme.

 • Attend lectures/workshops on Romanian landscape conservation, ecology and its history